 Errol M. O’Neill is an Assistant Professor, Course Coordinator, and Supervisor of Graduate Teaching Assistants in French at the University of Memphis.
 He received his Ph.D. from the University of Illinois Urbana-Champaign on the topic, “The Effect of Online Translators on L2 Writing in French.”
-He continues his research into online resources for language learners, in particular free online translators (such as Google Translate) and dictionaries (e.g. WordReference).
+His research focuses on online resources for language learners, in particular free online translators (such as Google Translate) and dictionaries (e.g. WordReference).

 Please explore the other tabs to find out more about me and what research, teaching, coordination, and other work I do.